John-Nagle/ttyloopdriver/README.md

 supplies take turns drawing
 power from the USB port, which keeps the peak current down.

+To allow this circuit to support various selector magnet resistances, there's a linear current regulator at the end, consisting of Q2 and R5.
+Q2 is a depletion-mode MOSFET, an unusual component useful for current regulation over a wide voltage range.
+This limits the output current to 60mA.
+When driving a 220 ohm selector, this circuit isn't doing much current limiting, but when driving a 55 ohm selector, it is.
+It also provides short circuit protection, limiting short circuit current to 60mA.
+(A previous version of the board had a removable jumper for adjusting the output current, but that was too 1980s.
+Now it's fully automatic.)

 ## Input from the keyboard

 On the keyboard side, U6, a very small 5V to 24V DC-DC